How to take care of your diamond ring

 Rings need regular cleaning to maintain their sparkle.
 Diamonds can easily pick up grease, and that can change the appearance of the stone.

 “Clean your rings frequently with warm water, mild soap and a soft brush,” says Mann.

 The GIA recommends cleaning diamond rings once or twice a week by soaking in an ammonia-based household cleaner, such as window cleaner.
 Let the ring soak overnight and then brush it with a soft, clean toothbrush.
 For rings with fragile settings or estate jewelry, skip the brushing step.

-If the ring has a lot of built-up dirt on the diamond, take it to a professional jeweler for an ultrasonic cleaning.
+If the ring has a lot of built-up dirt on the diamond, take it to a professional jeweler for ultrasonic cleaning.

 Make sure it fits

 “You really are trying to hit a moving target,” he says.
 “The size of your finger at 11 a.m. may not be the size of your finger at 7 p.m.”
-Quick recommends the best sizing is slightly tight once in a while and slightly loose once in a while.
+Quick recommends the best sizing is slightly tight once in a while and somewhat loose once in a while.